Hospitality is a foundational value for the CCFW and for all its initiatives, including the Festival of Faith & Writing.

 Students, staff, and faculty associated with the Calvin Center for Faith & Writing are trained to spot, report, and, when possible, disrupt harassment.
 We also expect the CCFW’s broader community to join our efforts to create a safe space for all fellow readers by approaching others with respect and generosity.

 You can report incidents or concerns directly to any staff or faculty associated with the Calvin Center for Faith & Writing.
-You can also report concerns to the Calvin University Safer Spaces team.
-FAQs are available here.
+You can also report concerns to the Calvin University Safer Spaces team via their online incident report form.
 Our goal is to investigate concerns objectively and to provide support for those involved in Safer Spaces cases.
 We also work with other university offices and departments to help Calvin become a safer and more diverse, inclusive, and welcoming community.